 None.
 All student materials are provided by teacher.
 If a textbook is needed for transcript credit, please use "Beginning Public Speaking" by Teresa Moon.
 Mrs. Arp can provide a reading schedule that follows our course.

-Platform speeches are simply different types of public speaking given from a podium and are taught in our Spring Speech & Apologetics semester class.
-(Speech occupies the first half of each class while Apologetics is studied the second half.)
+Platform speeches are simply different types of public speaking given from a podium and are taught in our Spring term when there is interest.